 If you've ever tried an olive plucked fresh off of the tree, then you know that pre-cured olives taste pretty horrible with a salty flavor that brings a bite.
 They have a tough texture and a very bitter taste.
 Capers are similar in this way to olives: they need to be cured before they can be enjoyed.

 Capers are intensely salty, although they can be rinsed under running water to remove the excess brine.
-Anyone who likes salty, briny flavors (such as olives) would probably enjoy the taste of capers.
+Anyone who likes salty, briny flavors such as green olives or anchovies would probably enjoy the taste of capers.
 In addition to salinity, capers have a tart, lemon characteristic that adds an intense burst of flavor to any dish as a garnish or as a flavoring.
 The size of

-They add a nice brightness and balance to heavy dishes, such as pasta puttanesca (with heavy tomato sauce), chicken piccata (with its rich, buttery sauce), and even balance out heavier salad dressings.
+They add a nice brightness and balance to heavy savory dishes, such as pasta puttanesca (with heavy tomato sauce), chicken piccata (with its rich, buttery sauce), and even balance out heavier salad dressings.
 Nonpareilles (Nonpareil) Capers are the smallest and pack the biggest punch.

 1. Salsa Verde